pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Homelab2.md

 # Library notes

+The right shift key is mapped as control and the left shift key as shift.
+The delete key is mapped as shift+0

 The font is fixed in the machine ROM and only supports upper-case characters.
 Many graphical characters are available within the character set.

 # Links